 7. Dust your A/C vents with a foam craft brush.

-9. Then, make your own air freshener by applying 5-10 drops of essential oil onto a clothespin.
+9. Then make your own air freshener by applying five to 10 drops of essential oil onto a clothespin.

-Put an old sock over the bottom of a travel cup, spray with Windex, and twist to remove dirt and grime in cup holders.
+Between spills and crumbs, car cupholders can get seriously gross.
+And they always seemed so difficult to effectively clean, until now.
+Put an old sock over the bottom of a travel cup, spray with Windex, and twist to remove dirt and grime in cupholders.
+You’re welcome.

 12. Brush dirt and grime out of the seams of your seats with a toothbrush.